Seeking innovations to protect communities

 Could we do it?

-The research goal is to use a naturally-occurring and/or non-native “gene drive” in mice to facilitate a bias of subsequent rodent generations to all be a single sex.
-If successful, GBIRd’s proof of concept holds the potential to significantly expand conservationists’ toolbox to reverse the impacts that invasive rodents have on islands, their terrestrial and marine ecosystems, and human communities.
+The research goal is to use a naturally-occurring (t-complex) and/or CRISPR “gene drive” in mice to facilitate a bias of subsequent rodent generations to all be a single sex.
+If successful, GBIRd’s proof of concept holds the potential to significantly expand conservationist’s toolbox to reverse the impacts that invasive rodents have on islands, their terrestrial and marine ecosystems, and human communities.

 Should we do it?

 We know that critical questions remain to be answered and careful assessments are necessary.
-Learn more about NCSU’s multidisciplinary investigations here.
+Learn more about North Carolina State University’s (NCSU) multidisciplinary investigations here.

 Gene-drive modified organisms hold promise for addressing difficult-to-solve challenges, such as the eradication of insect borne infectious diseases and the conservation of threatened and endangered species.
 However, proof-of-concept in a few laboratory studies to date is not sufficient to support a decision to release gene-drive modified organisms into the environment.
 The potential for gene drives to cause irreversible effects on organisms and ecosystems calls for a robust method to assess risks.
 A phased approach to testing, engagement of stakeholders and publics, and clarified regulatory oversight can facilitate a precautionary, step-by-step approach to research on gene drives without hindering the development of new knowledge.